top of page

 *This post contains affiliate links, so we may earn a commission if a purchase is made*

-People from all over the world flock to Pigeon Forge every year to catch a glimpse of the famed Great Smoky Mountains.
-The national park is the most visited in the United States with more than 14 million tourists each year.
+People from all over the world flock to Pigeon Forge, Tennessee every year to take in the wonders of the famed Great Smoky Mountains.
+The national park is the most visited in the United States with more than 12 million tourists each year.
 Although the park itself rests up the road in Gatlinburg, many people opt for staying in this city, or at least passing through.
 Luckily, there's plenty to do.
-And I would know, I grew up here!
+And I would know, I grew up there!

 Dollywood

-Dollywood is known all around the world thanks to its association with country music legend Dolly Parton.
-It features some amazing rollercoasters: the Wild Eagle, Tennessee Tornado, and the award-winning Thunderhead.
-It also has a great children’s section for those who are not quite ready to tackle the large coasters.
-Furthermore, Dollywood digs deep into southern culture by serving some of the most authentic Tennessean food you can get anywhere.
+Dollywood is known all around the world thanks to its association with country music legend Dolly Parton, and it tops many lists of the best thing to do in Pigeon Forge.
+The park features some amazing rollercoasters: the Wild Eagle, the Tennessee Tornado, and the wood-constructed Thunderhead.
+It also has a section dubbed the "Country Fair" for those who are not quite ready to tackle the extreme.
+Dollywood digs deep into southern culture by serving some of the most authentic regional food in the area.
 One of the most famous places is Aunt Granny’s Restaurant, which serves cornbread, biscuits, and a variety of other foods that taste better down south.

 Just outside the theme park is a high-end hotel with a large pool and playground called Dollywood's DreamMore Resort.
-Besides the extremely close location to Dollywood and Dollywood's Splash Country, this hotel puts you right at the foot of practically everything in Pigeon Forge.
+Besides being magnificently close to Dollywood and Dollywood's Splash Country, this hotel puts you right at the foot of other Pigeon Forge attractions.

 Dollywood's Splash Country

 Just a hop, skip, and jump from Dollywood is Dollywood's Splash Country.
-This water park features a relaxing lazy river, an exhilarating wave pool, and a large section for children.
-The rides are everything from family style to twisting tube slides and slides with massive drops.
-Notably, the park has an exciting 1,175-foot-long water coaster called River Rush with an abundance of turns and tunnels.
+This water park features a relaxing lazy river, an exhilarating wave pool, and many to do for the young ones.
+The thrill rides range from family style to twisting tube slides and slides with massive drops.
+One notable ride is the River Rush - a 1,175-foot-long water coaster with an abundance of turns and tunnels.

 The Island